 Turn the muffins upside down and drizzle remaining glaze over the bottom.

-For the top glaze, in a small bowl, combined powdered sugar and milk, stirring to mix well.
+For the top glaze, in a small bowl, combined powdered sugar and lemon juice, stirring to mix well.
 Drizzle on top of muffins.

 Placing the glaze in a small zippered bag, then snipping the corner can make it easy.
 Alternatively, scoop it up with a teaspoon and drizzle over the muffins.